sirinartk/lighthouse/docs/recipes/auth/README.md

 If you just want to view the code for using Lighthouse with Puppeteer, see [example-lh-auth.js](./example-lh-auth.js).

-See [example-lh-auth.test.js](./example-lh-auth.test.js) for an example of how to run Lighthouse in your Jest tests on pages in both an authenticated and non-authenticated session.
+See [the integration test docs](../integration-test) for an example of how to run Lighthouse in your Jest tests on pages in both an authenticated and non-authenticated session.

 ## The Example Site